Orval Faubus: 1954 gubernatorial election

-In the 1954 campaign, Faubus was compelled to defend his attendance at the defunct northwest Arkansas Commonwealth College in Mena, as well as his early political upbringing.
+In the 1954 campaign, Faubus was compelled to defend his attendance at the defunct Commonwealth College in Mena, as well as his early political upbringing.
 Commonwealth College had been formed by leftist academic and social activists, some of whom later were revealed to have had close ties with the Communist Party USA.
 Most of those who attended and taught there were idealistic young people who sought an education or, in the case of the faculty, a job which came with room and board.

 Democratic primary

 During the runoff, Cherry and his surrogates accused Faubus of having attended a "communist" school and implied that his sympathies remained leftist.
 Faubus at first denied attending, and then admitted enrolling "for only a few weeks".
 Later, it was shown that he had remained at the school for more than a year, earned good grades, and was elected student body president.
 Faubus led a group of students who testified on behalf of the college's accreditation before the state legislature.
 Nevertheless, efforts to paint the candidate as a communist sympathizer backfired in a climate of growing resentment against such allegations.
 Faubus narrowly defeated Cherry to win the Democratic gubernatorial nomination.
 Relations were cool between the two men for years, but when Cherry died in 1965, Faubus put politics aside and was magnanimous in praising his predecessor.